vbennich/bingoplotto/README.md

 ## Description

-Script that checks with bingolottos api for winning lottery tickets and plots them.
+Script that checks with bingolottos api for winning lottery tickets for a given serie and plots them.
-The script spawns threads and concurrently uses requests to query bingolottos' API.
+The script spawns as many processes as your cpu core count and each process spawns as many threads it can to make requests to bingolottos API.
 The result is stored as a {serienummer}.json with {serie+lottnummer} as keys and the win as value.

 ![Demo](demo.gif)